sbarbett/udns_auth/README.md

 # ultra_auth

 A compact Python client for managing a connection with the UltraDNS API.
-For the "official," and much more ambitious client, go [here](https://github.com/ultradns/python_rest_api_client).
+For the "official," and much more ambitious project, go [here](https://github.com/ultradns/python_rest_api_client).

 ## Features